thedarkcolour/HardcoreDungeons/ideas.md

 ## Castleton Farmland
 * Grow lumshrooms into Magic Lumshrooms for use in magical recipes

+## Moon theme
+* Moonstones obtained in the overworld
+* Moonwater: water that doubles as a light source, can be used to make strange potions

 ##~~Mending Cloth~~
 * ~~Unique armor pieces can be repaired with mending cloth.~~
 * This idea isn't original + makes repairing weapons annoying